open-telemetry/opentelemetry-collector-contrib/processor/filterprocessor/README.md

 # Filter Processor

-Supported pipeline types: logs, metrics
+Supported pipeline types: logs, metrics, traces(span events)

 The filter processor can be configured to include or exclude: